G-Pasko/Corsework-CSE-13-/midterm/MIDTERM.md

 users* are available at that time.

 YOUR PLAN & EXPLANATION HERE (code goes in midterm.c) If there are 0 people return 0.
 If there is 1 person return their availability.
-If there is more, loop through calendars and use bitwise and to comapre each persons calendar and return the result.
+If there is more, I'll set availability to calendars[0] then loop through calendars and use bitwise and to comapre each persons calendar to availability thus getting the intersection of all the calendars and then return the result.
+This works because if you use bitwise and for multiple bit vectors, the result will only have a 1 in the position that all other vectors had a 1 in.

 ## problem 5 (short answer)